Latest Updates + Advice

 You may have other great ideas.
 Let’s share them!
 You may also identify something that is proving to be an issue or challenge for you or your community.
 Let us know at National Office and we can share with other Neighbourhood Support member organisations, or help you trouble shoot.

 It is very important that we all take responsibility for our own health.
 If you are feeling unwell, stay home.
-And, of course, be vigilant about hand washing, covering coughs and sneezes with your elbow and practicing safe distancing (maintaining a 2 metre distance from others).

 This is an anxious time.
 It’s normal to feel distressed or to be feeling symptoms of stress.
 To help manage your mental well being you can: